Artificial Intelligence for All? Brazilian Teachers on Ethics, Equity, and the Everyday Challenges of AI in Education: Acknowledgements

 \section{Acknowledgements}

-This work has been funded by the Canadian International Development Research Centre (IDRC) under the Grant Agreement 109981, funded by IDRC and the UK government’s Foreign, Commonwealth and Development Office.
-The views expressed here do not necessarily reflect those of the UK government’s Foreign, Commonwealth and Development Office, IDRC, or IDRC’s Board of Governors.
+This work has been funded by The Spencer Foundation under the Grant Agreement 202600243; Canadian International Development Research Centre (IDRC) under the Grant Agreement 109981, funded by IDRC and the UK government’s Foreign, Commonwealth and Development Office.
 Bruno Florentino has been funded by the São Paulo Research Foundation (FAPESP), grant \#2024/00830-8.
 Dr. Bonidia also received funding from the Regional Fund for Digital Innovation in Latin America and the Caribbean (FRIDA-LACNIC).